rpoleski/MulensModel/developers_board.md

   * Cassan 2008 binary lens parameters:
     * Cassan 2010 - Eq.
 23, 24 and 25 - multiply s_in,s_out so that prior is uniform in (alpha,u0)
     * option to change scaling (from [0,1] to C08 params) to work well near topology change
+    * test repr in ModelParameters for Cassan08 parameters
   * [Albrow et al. 1999](http://adsabs.harvard.edu/abs/1999ApJ...522.1022A) (also Cassan 2008 Sec.
 5)
   * t\_eff as a parameter - see [Andy's paper](https://arxiv.org/abs/1312.6692) and maybe also other from [Jen's 2012 paper](http://adsabs.harvard.edu/abs/2012ApJ...755..102Y), i.e., f\_lim=f\_s/u\_0 and q\*t\_E
   * caustic size w [Dong+09](http://adsabs.harvard.edu/abs/2009ApJ...698.1826D) refers to [Chung+05](http://adsabs.harvard.edu/abs/2005ApJ...630..535C)